ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 Concretely we are now determining if our hypothesis is more likely compared to another (or another group).
 In these cases, these hypotheses represent _the entire set of possible outcomes_.
-If we had a measure, there wouldn't be an outcome that describes some different hypothesis not written here.
+If we had a measure, there wouldn't be an outcome that describes some different hypothesis subsumed here.
-Classical hypothesis testing gives us this for free by requiring that nulls and alternatives explicitly define _regions of the outcome or measure space_ which correspond to those hypotheses, and even describe testing frameworks that ensure the entire space of outcomes is formed by the disjoint union of the two.
+Classical hypothesis testing gives us this for free by requiring that nulls and alternatives explicitly define corresponding _regions of the outcome or measure space_, and even describe testing frameworks that ensure the entire space of outcomes is formed by the disjoint union of the two.

 From a probabilistic or Bayesian perspective, we're comparing the likelihood of observing these phenomena among possible "worlds."
-Bayes factors and credible intervals can be used in place of $p$-values and confidence intervals: we don't have to go all the way to those scary frequentist $p$-values if we don't want to.
+Bayes factors and credible intervals can be used in place of significance testing and confidence intervals: we don't have to go all the way to those scary frequentist $p$-values if we don't want to.

 Unique for the case of machine learning models is that the entire "world" is explicitly defined, and we can actually compute population-level statistics, i.e., all possible activations, for all possible inputs.
-Obviously computational complexity may limit or restrict full testing in practice, but using such hypothesis testing frameworks allow us to fall back on sample-based statistical testing.
+Obviously computational complexity may limit or restrict full testing in practice, but using such hypothesis testing frameworks allow us to minimally fall back on sample-based statistical testing.

 ### Practical Testing